 The Health and Psychology labs include three interview rooms, digital database and audiovisual interview recording.

-The focus of the SIAM area of interest is to help students develop understanding and skill in theoretical principles and applied practices related to the prevention and care of injury in sport and physical activity.
-The design of this area of interest provides courses and practical experiences as the students work with varsity athletes prior to, during and post-injury.
+The focus of the Athletic Therapy option is to help students develop understanding and skill in theoretical principles and applied practices related to the prevention and care of injury in sport and physical activity.
+The option provides courses and practical experiences as the students work with varsity athletes prior to, during and post-injury.
 Academic and practical requirements include knowledge and/or skill in: injury prevention, immediate injury assessment, initial emergency care, contemporary sport-specific conditioning techniques, physical re-conditioning after injury for specific activity/sports, supportive strapping procedures and protective equipment.